-- the personal data is no longer necessary for the reason we originally collected or processed it; - we are relying on consent as our lawful basis for holding the data, and the individual withdraws their consent; - we are relying on legitimate interests as our basis for processing, the individual objects to the processing of their data, and there is no overriding legitimate interest to continue - we are processing the personal data for direct marketing purposes and the individual objects; - we have processed the personal data unlawfully i.e. in breach of the lawfulness requirement of the 1st principle; - we have to do it to comply with a legal obligation; or - we have processed the personal data to offer online "information society services" to a child under the age of 13 e.g. an app, game, social media platform etc. that we subscribe to and offer to children but do not require them to use for the purposes of education.
-Any such services we currently provide or broker are necessary for education purposes so the right to erasure may not apply, but we are aware of our obligations and will act accordingly.
+- the personal data is no longer necessary for the reason we originally collected or processed it; - we are relying on consent as our lawful basis for holding the data, and the individual withdraws their consent; - we are relying on legitimate interests as our basis for processing, the individual objects to the processing of their data, and there is no overriding legitimate interest to continue e.g., our use of surveillance cameras is an overriding legitimate interest for us in order to prevent and detect crime, not to satisfy our public duty to provide education. - we are processing the personal data for direct marketing purposes and the individual objects; - we have processed the personal data unlawfully i.e. in breach of the lawfulness requirement of the 1st principle; - we have to do it to comply with a legal obligation; or - we have processed the personal data to offer online "information society services" remotely online directly to a child under the age of 13 e.g., an app, game, social media platform etc. Any such services we currently provide, or broker are necessary for education purposes (or are exempt because they are counselling services) so the right to erasure may not apply, but we are aware of our obligations and will act accordingly.
 We also work hard to appropriately control children's access to the social media platforms we use to communicate with our community.